Vxrpenter/ItemForge/README.md

 ## What is ItemForge
 ItemForge is a complete overhaul of a minecraft combat system.
-Or something like this, because rn this is still an alpha version.
+Or something like that, cause rn this is still an alpha version.
 With this plugin, I wanted to alter the way players fight, add some randomness and overall make combat more interesting.